 As with any tissue of the body that gets injured, there are inflammatory changes.
 With spinal cord injuries, however, these changes do not support wound healing and repair.
-Rather, we know that if they are left unchecked – meaning that if we leave the inflammatory response to develop naturally, without intervention – it will actually cause more damage to the spinal cord then what was inflicted at the time of the accident,” he added.
+Rather, what we know is that if they are left unchecked – meaning that if we leave the inflammatory response to develop naturally, without intervention – it will actually cause more damage to the spinal cord then what was inflicted at the time of the accident,” he added.

 	“This is a very important thing to realise as most injuries are not a complete severance of the spinal cord, and there are thus still very likely connections between above and below the lesion site that we must protect, as losing these will negatively affect the outcome for individuals with an SCI,” explained Dr Ruitenberg.

 	“That said, the inflammatory response to SCI is very complex, and non-discriminatory suppression of it will not work, and may in fact do more harm than good.
-For example, our research has demonstrated that some aspects of the inflammatory response are actually good, and we need them for wound healing, but then we also know of other aspects that are bad and becomes non-resolving.”
+For example, our research has demonstrated that some aspects of the inflammatory response are actually good, and we need them for wound healing, but then we also know of others that are bad and becomes non-resolving.”

 	“So there is something about this type of neurological injury itself that negatively influences the inflammatory response itself and gives you that extra tissue damage.” he added.

-“With SpinalCure’s help, we are creating new insights into what immune cells are recruited to the injured spinal cord, how they get there, the molecules that they produce, and how they communicate together to influence the recovery process.
+	“With SpinalCure’s help, we are creating new insights into what type of immune cells are recruited to the injured spinal cord, how they get there, the molecules that they produce, and how they communicate together to influence the recovery process.

 	“It is very exciting that some of this work has progressed into the clinical trial stage (ACTRN Trial ID 12616001385437),” Dr Ruitenberg said, “and we hope to be able to comment on its outcomes in the not too distant future”.

 	As explained in his latest research paper, Dr Ruitenberg got a step closer to understanding how to manipulate the inflammatory response to reduce the level of spinal cord injury.

 	This study, published here, is the result of eight years of work.